dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

     | Rooted of Count: int * Node: SHMNode
 ```

-Most of the implementations of the interface methods are very simple (if `Empty`) or defer to one of a few special operations supported by the tree nodes (if 'Rooted`).
+Most of the implementations of the interface methods are very simple (if `Empty`) or defer to one of a few special operations supported by the tree nodes (if `Rooted`).

 ```F#
     interface Counted with